geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Yet now receive thy due," — and as he spoke,
 Full at his head he aim'd the dreadful stroke,
 The wary youth the threat'ning blow repell'd,
-Which spent its fury on his lifted shield ; 590
+Which spent its fury on his lifted shield; 590

 From his stunn'd arm the orb divided flew —
 Maria, trembling, sicken'd at the view,